 Finding your way around: Chelsea Flower Show tips

 For the uninitiated, navigating the biggest and best flower show in the UK can be overwhelming.
-With over 500 exhibitors from around the world, it's worth picking up a Chelsea Flower Show map and doing a little advance planning -- though there's much to be said for stumbling across some of the RHS' more intimate displays.
+With over 500 exhibitors from around the world, hundreds of trade stands, food stalls and artisan studios, there's almost too much to see.
+We'd recommend picking up a Chelsea Flower Show map and doing a little advance planning – though there's much to be said for stumbling across some of the RHS' more intimate displays.

-From here, you can make your way around the exhibits: to the left are the Ranelagh Gardens, where the Artisan and Fresh Gardens are situated, and to the right are the Show Gardens and Grand Pavilion, which is where the real pomp and excitement awaits.
-Now to the gardens...
+From here, you can make your way around the exhibits: to the left are the Ranelagh Gardens, where the Artisan Studios and a selection of the Artisan Gardens are located, and to the right are more tradestands, the Show Gardens, the new Space & Grow Gardens and the Grand Pavilion, which is where the real pomp and excitement awaits.

 Show Gardens: Who's in Season?

 Crafted by teams of landscapers – under the care and direction of a head garden designer – the Show Gardens at Chelsea are the envy of the horticultural world.
-The bare plots of land are transformed into seriously impressive gardens that transport you to far away lands in just a few short weeks.
+The bare plots of land are transformed into magnificent horticultural havens that transport you to lands far away in a matter of a few short weeks.
 The designs of this year's Show Gardens will certainly stop you in your tracks.
 Below is our pick of the best.

 What's blooming in The Great Pavilion

-Moving on from the huge range of show gardens towards The Great Pavilion (the central glass-domed structure at the heart of the Chelsea Flower Show) you'll find all the Chelsea Flower show best bits.
-From Alice's Adventures in Wonderland to miniature cacti and historic bonsai trees, the pavilion is a horticultural enthusiast's haven.
+Moving on from the ten show gardens towards The Great Pavilion (the central glass-domed structure at the heart of the Chelsea Flower Show) you'll find an enormous grid of the best nurseries from around the world.
+From miniature cacti and historic bonsai trees to glorious displays of traditional English roses, The Great Pavilion is a horticultural enthusiast's haven.